CAPTAIN JOHN JENKINS

 John Jenkins earned 22 pounds and 10 shillings for the nine month voyage to India on the Panthea.
 His next vessel was the schooner Jane Owens commanded by John Davies of Borth.
 In 1865 at twenty five years of age John Jenkins was an able bodied seaman on the maiden voyage of the brig Rowland Evans, under the command of John Evans of Borth who sailed her for the next seventeen years.
 John Jenkins qualified as a mate in 1866, and in that position sailed for two years on the schooner Acorn captained by John Rees of Borth.
 Two years later in 1868, he was mate on the barque Jane Rowland voyaging to the East Indies.
 With this experience behind him he obtained his Captains Certificate in 1870 and got his first command the small brig M. A. Jones.
 It was not to be an auspicious beginning to his career as captain.
 On his second voyage on this vessel, whilst homeward bound for the U.K. with a cargo of chrome ore from Gemlik, the M. A. Jones was run down off Greece by the Finnish brig Lion.
 Fortunately all the crew were saved by the Norwegian barque Chimea.

 Captain Jenkins then took command of the schooner Fairy sailing to Denmark.
 His next ship was the brigantine Charlotte where he served as mate under Captain Richard Jones, his boyhood friend from Borth.
-By 1873 John was in command of the schooner Helena on voyages to Spain and Morocco.
-The following year he once again took command of the Fairy sailing to the East Indies and later to Africa.
+By 1873 John was captain of the schooner Helena on voyages to Spain and Morocco.
+The following year he once again took charge of the Fairy sailing to the East Indies and later to Africa.
 His last command was the Fairy prior to his retirement, whereupon he became a market gardener at Newport.

-Captain John Jenkins's career at sea was much like many others from Borth as despite having a Captains Certificate, finding a command at times was not easy.
+Captain John Jenkins's career at sea was much like many others from Borth as despite having a Masters Certificate, finding a command at times was not easy.
 This is why captains often sailed as mates on vessels run by fellow villagers.
-This is evident in Captain Jenkins's story which is essentially a snapshot, not merely of the maritime aspect, but of the social conditions in which he was born and lived in.
+This is evident in John Jenkins's story which is essentially a snapshot, not merely of the maritime aspect, but of the social conditions in which he was born and lived in.
 He had two older brothers who were already living away from home when he was born.
 As they were at sea by their mid-teens, he could not have had much contact with them.
 On his voyage on the Panthea he lost a shipmate having probably, by that time, already lost both his brothers to the sea.
-His life had a fair share of triumphs and tragedies, but against these odds he won out to live an interesting adventurous life, and in Captain John Jenkins's case a long and fulfilled one.
+His life had a fair share of triumphs and tragedies, but against these odds he won out to live an interesting adventurous life, and in John Jenkins's case a long and fulfilled one.
 As Alan Jones notes, the photograph of his mother who is sitting on Captain Jenkins's knee encapsulates 169 years of history in two long lived people.

 CAPTAIN JOHN JENKINS AND GRAND DAUGHTER